Sqli digital experience

 Once again, even though it is only a macro schedule at this stage, you must be as realistic as possible.
 Approval phases are often underestimated, failing to take into account deadlines for legal validation.
 Another example we have encountered: user training sessions scheduled during summer holidays, when most of the personnel are absent.

-How?: organisational, human and financial resources
+How?
+Organisational, human and financial resources

 • Have you identified a project methodology?